AnyLogic

 Sometimes the controller component is unable to start other service components after reboot, returning errors like Access Denied or Authentication Required, whereupon the manual start with the docker start command works for the services in question.

-The reason for this is most likely a problem with the SSH connection and authentication.
+This is most likely due to a problem with the SSH connection and authentication, or some issues with Docker commands executed over SSH.
 To avoid this, make sure that:

-• The SSH password of the Private Cloud administrator user (that is, alcadm by default) is not expired.
-If this is the case, update the configuration.
+• The SSH password of the Private Cloud administrator user (that is, alcadm by default) has not expired.
+If it has, update the configuration.

-• SSH connections are permitted to the administrator user.
+• SSH connections are allowed for the administrator user.
 Their access to SSH can be revoked after multiple unsuccessful connection attempts.

-• The hosts.allow and hosts.deny configuration files are configured properly in /etc.
+• The hosts.allow and hosts.deny configuration files in etc are configured correctly.

-In addition, if controller is unable to start only some of the service components, make sure the ports for the problematic services are open and available.
-Refer to the list of the service components and ports associated with them, in the architecture description.
+If controller is unable to start only some of the service components, make sure that the ports for the problematic services are open and available.
+See the list of the service components and their ports in the architecture description.

-If it appears as if there is no problem with ports, try restarting the Docker daemon by executing the following command:
+If it appears that there is no problem with the ports, try restarting the Docker daemon by executing the following command:

 systemctl docker restart docker